 3: Get Creative With Lighting

-A few well-placed lights can totally transform the look of a small bedroom without having to redecorate.
+A few well-placed lights can totally transform the look of a small bedroom without having to redecorate the design and style.

-Nobody says you have to go to all the trouble of an entire redecorating project in order to completely transform the way your small bedroom looks and feels.
+Nobody says you have to go to all the trouble of an entire redecorating project in order to completely transform the way your small bedroom looks and feels with these small bedroom ideas.

 In the bedroom above, you’ll see how the addition of in-wall spotlights can really create a unique vibe, especially when combined with furniture and fittings that contrast in color.